Table of Contents

 An important part of inbound marketing is publishing content on social media.
 That certainly sounds simple and straight forward enough.
 But there's more to social publishing than just creating random posts and hoping for the best.
 Successful social media marketing happens when you publish useful, relevant, shareable content, and support that content by engaging with your prospects.
 Of course, none of this can happen without a focused social publishing strategy.
 Here are 5 steps to creating an effective social publishing strategy:

 SMART is an acronym for Specific, Measurable, Attainable, Relevant, Timely.
 As you develop goals for your social publishing strategy, make sure they meet all of the five criteria of SMART goals.
-Keep in mind that social publishing is tied to the first action step of the inbound marketing process – to attract visitors to your website.
-So, for example, getting people to buy something or donate to your cause wouldn’t be a relevant social publishing goal; though it could fit the other four criteria of a SMART Goal.
-A smarter goal would be to attract X number of visitors to a specific landing page on your website
+Keep in mind that social publishing is tied to the first action step of the inbound marketing process - to attract visitors to your website.
+So, for example, getting people to buy something or donate to your cause wouldn't be a relevant social publishing goal; though it could fit the other four criteria of a SMART Goal.
+A smarter goal would be to attract X number of visitors to a specific landing page on your website.
+Learn more about smart goals

 Many marketers get stalled at this step because they think it means they have to create new content - one more thing to add to an already busy schedule.
 But it doesn't have to be that way.
 Simply gather 1-3 pieces of existing content that can entice your social contacts to visit your website.
 For example, existing blog posts, ebooks, white papers, infographics, checklists, etc.